reuk/wayverb/docs_source/conclusion.md

 at least as good as real IRs, this would make a good case for Wayverb's utility in a sound designer's toolbox.

-Finally, Wayverb's results could be compared (both through acoustic parameters like T30, and using listening tests) to the outputs of other similar modelling programs.
-As noted in the [Context]({{site.baseurl}}{% link context.md %}) chapter, Wayverb is, at time of writing, the only generally-available acoustics-modelling tool that uses both geometric and waveguide models.
-Without comparing against other tools, it is difficult to say whether this hybrid approach yields tangible efficiency or accuracy gains over a more traditional single-model approach.
+Wayverb's results could be compared (both through acoustic parameters like T30, and using listening tests) to the outputs of other similar modelling programs.
+As noted in the [Context]({{site.baseurl}}{% link context.md %}) chapter,
+Wayverb is, at time of writing, the only generally-available acoustics-modelling tool that uses both geometric and waveguide models.
+Without comparing against other tools, it is difficult to say whether this hybrid approach yields tangible sound quality gains over a more traditional single-model approach.

+The goals of efficiency and usability were not tested at all.
+In terms of efficiency, it would be useful to show how simulation time varies with parameters such as room size, average surface absorption, and model crossover frequency.
+The simulation speed could also be compared to competing software packages.
+Usability is more difficult to test, but a sensible starting point would be to simply observe some creative professionals using the software (in order to find common points of confusion or frustration) and to ask for feedback.

 As it stands, the tests presented in the [Evaluation]({{site.baseurl}}{% link evaluation.md %}) do not have sufficient scope in order to make claims about Wayverb's overall "usefulness" as a software tool.
-A sensible starting point for future work on this project would be to conduct detailed tests into Wayverb's real-world accuracy, subjective quality, and relative efficiency.

-### Simulation Method
+Further tests which would help to gauge Wayverb subjectively, and in the context of competing packages, have been suggested.

+### Evaluation of Project Goals

+#### Plausibility

 All models presented in the [Evaluation]({{site.baseurl}}{% link evaluation.md
 %}) perform as expected with regards to changes in room size and shape,